webmachinelearning/webnn/mltensor-explainer.md

 const applyEffectToFrame = async () => {
   const gpuVideoTexture = gpuDevice.importExternalTexture({source: video});

-  // Rent out the MLTensor to WebGPU.
-  const tensorizedGpuBuffer = gpuDevice.importExternalBuffer(mlTensor1);
+  // Wait for all ML work involving `mlTensor1` to complete, then rent it out to WebGPU. const tensorizedGpuBuffer = await gpuDevice.importExternalBuffer(mlTensor1);

   // Create a bind group for `gpuVideoTexture`, create a command encoder, etc.
   // to "tensorize" `gpuVideoTexture` and store the result in `tensorizedGpuBuffer`